 Sheilagh spent 30+ years as an Administrative Assistant at the Victoria General Hospital in Halifax.
 After retiring in 2013, she relocated to “Martins Riviera”.
 She made her theatrical debut in 2015 as a Lady of Avonlee in the South Shore Players’ production of Anne of Green Gables.
 Upon discovering there were openings on the SSP’s Board of Directors, she volunteered her services and was welcomed with open arms.
 Sitting on a Board was also new to Sheilagh but she felt her many years of clerical experience would allow her to “star” in her “leading role” as the SSP’s Communications Director.

 Dayle studied Costume Design at Dalhousie University and went on to work in the museum world for a decade.
 After a cross-Canada move and a need to come back home to the ocean, Dayle was introduced to the South Shore Players through a friend.
 This will be her third production with the South Shore Players where she will continue to lurk behind the shadows with needle and thread.

+John is a fairly recent arrival on the South Shore where he and his wife have retired to an ocean-front property in Lower Rose Bay.
 John has been active in community and small professional theatre for over 40 years in numerous backstage roles including carpenter, stage manager, technical director, production manager, board member and lighting designer/technician.
 Now he is primarily a Lighting Designer.
-Over the years he has designed lighting for close to 200 shows in the Ottawa area ranging from large Broadway musicals in large theatres to small shows in intimate venues.
+Over the years he has designed lighting for close to 200 shows in the Ottawa area ranging from large Broadway musicals to small shows in intimate venues.
 Locally, he has worked on all SSP shows since 2017.